 David A. Rapaport is one of our independent directors.
 Mr. Rapaport is a licensed attorney.
-For the last thirty years Mr. Rapaport has specialized in capital formation for small to mid-size companies and has held various senior management positions (including chief executive officer) of several public companies.
+For the last thirty years Mr. Rapaport has specialized in capital formation for small to mid-size companies and has held various senior management positions (including chief executive officer) of several public companies..
 Beginning February 1997 to present, Mr. Rapaport has served as executive vice president and general counsel of High Capital Funding, LLC, a private investment fund.
 He is a director of Surge Global Energy, Inc. since October 2009, a publicly traded company.
 We believe that Mr. Rapaport's broad and extensive experience in business qualify him to be one of our directors.
 Mr. Rapaport attended Brookland College of the City University of New York and earned a LLB of law degree (1966) from St. John's University School of Law.

-Kenneth L Shartz, is our Chief Executive Officer and a director who is not independent.
+Kenneth L Shartz, is our President.
 For more than the past five years ending 2009, he was the executive vice president and general manager of H&R Block Mortgage Corp.
 Prior to joining us, Mr. Shartz did not have any previous experience in marketing and sales of food products.